-- Have clear guidelines for dealing with rent and non-rent arrears and ensure they are applied consistently, reliably and fairly. - II.
+- I. Have clear guidelines for dealing with rent and non-rent arrears and ensure they are applied consistently, reliably and fairly. - II.
 Tenants are adequately informed of the rent and non-rent charges. - III.
 Tenants have knowledge of where they can obtain SEARMS policies and procedures in relation to water usage charges - IV.
-Details of support services are provided for tenants to help them sustain their tenancies - V. Ensure tenants understand their right and process to appeal any decision - VI.
-Ensure all relevant policies and forms are widely accessible to tenants arrears repayment arrangements to be approved by OM and CEO
+In accordance with trauma informed approach, SEARMS will complete a Vulnerability Assessment Tool (VAT) for the client.
+Details of relevant support services to help tenant sustain their tenancies will be provided. - V. Ensure tenants understand their right and process to appeal any decision

-- VII.
+- VI.
+Ensure all relevant policies and forms are widely accessible to tenants - VII.
 Ensure that all standards are met according to AHO policies, SEARMS policies and other legislative requirements - VIII.
 Ensure there are sufficient systems for monitoring compliance with the relevant policies, and relevant legislation

-Housing Officer Effectively manage arrears within policy and procedures.
-Higher level

-Operations Manager Monitor effective arrears management and report to the CEO

-CEO To monitor and review policy annually
+Finance Manager Maintain daily bank reconciliations for accuracy in Arrears data Housing Officer Effectively manage arrears within policy and procedures.
+Higher level arrears repayment arrangements to be approved by SDM and CEO Service Delivery Manager Monitor effective arrears management, including VAT assessment/referrals and report to the CEO Ensure that policies and procedures are being adhered to by staff and provide necessary training where required CEO To monitor and review policy annually

 Legislation Residential Tenancy Act 2010

 Residential Tenancies Agreement

 Related policy AHO Housing Services Guidelines and Policy Framework

 Residential Tenancy Agreement

+CHIA Trauma informed Approach to Sustaining Tenancies (member only resource) including Vulnerability Assessment Tool (VAT)